 Professor Ciolino will speak on the topic, “Is the Sky Falling at Orleans Parish Criminal District Court?
 Minimal Adequacy as Radical Reform.”
 The lecture is free and open to the public, and lunch will be served.

-The George W. and Jean H. Pugh Institute for Justice is a tax exempt, charitable organization founded in 1998 to provide support for research, educational, and pro bono activities that will promote justice for individuals in the administration of the criminal and civil justice systems in the State of Louisiana and elsewhere.
+The George W. and Jean H. Pugh Institute for Justice provides support for research and educational activities that promote justice for individuals in the administration of the criminal and civil justice systems in Louisiana and elsewhere.
+The Institute achieves its mission in partnership with the Louisiana Law Review, sponsoring symposia that foster publication and electronic distribution of related research.
+The Pugh Institute was founded in 1998.

 The seminar will be begin at 12:40 p.m. and will conclude at 1:40 p.m.
 The event will be held in Room 106 of the Law Center, located on East Campus Drive.